utkarshayachit/mantid/Code/Mantid/docs/source/algorithms/ConvertToMD-v1.rst

    mode.
 #.
 A good guess on the limits can be obtained from the
    :ref:`algm-ConvertToMDMinMaxLocal` algorithm.

-See [[Vates_Validation | VATES validation]] for examples of ConvertToMD usage and comparison between ConvertToMD in Mantid and other packages used in neutron scattering analysis.

 How to write custom ConvertToMD plugin